Tiendil/tiendil-org-content/content/posts/2024-025-notes-on-backend-metrics-in-2024/en.md

 However, basic metrics, as expected, only allow you to react to basic/common issues.
 This is already a lot, but each project is unique, as is its development path.
 Therefore, in addition to common issues, you will definitely have ones unique to your specific situation.

-For example, at my last job, we implemented [distributed transactions](https://en.wikipedia.org/wiki/Distributed_transaction) for processing payments using [Orchestration-based saga](https://microservices.io/patterns/data/saga.html) in the form of [FSM](https://en.wikipedia.org/wiki/Finite-state_machine).
+For example, at my last job, we implemented [distributed transactions](https://en.wikipedia.org/wiki/Distributed_transaction) for processing payments using [orchestration-based saga](https://microservices.io/patterns/data/saga.html) in the form of [FSM](https://en.wikipedia.org/wiki/Finite-state_machine).
 At some point, we needed to see the dynamics of the FSM distribution by their states, which showed itself very helpful.

 Unfortunately, in most cases, newly added metrics will not have a history.
 And the history of changes is what makes metrics really useful.
 If you encounter an issue and see it in the metrics, you will want to know not only their current values, but also their dynamics: the direction of changes, cyclicity, seasonality, and so on.